CustomTypeOne/LoopPatches/README.md

 **README last updated on 16-Feb-2023**

-* **A dev user reported on 27-Jan-2023 that the main branch of LoopPatches can no longer be used with Loop dev branch**
-* **The dev branch of LoopPatches has been updated**
+You are in the correct place if you want to apply LoopPatches to the released Loop 3.0.0 version.

 * **Users of development branches of Loop should use the dev branch of LoopPatches**

-When building released Loop 3.0.0, use the main branch of LoopPatches.

 **Warning the Localized decimal separator (of a comma) is not supported**